 2.5.
 Vacancy.
-In the event that a Faculty member is unable to complete a term of office, the new member shall be elected from the same unit.
+If a Faculty member is unable to complete a term of office, the new member shall be elected from the same unit.

 2.6.
 Responsibilities.
 In general, the School Review Committee provides an annual review of the Executive Director to the Board and may, when required, propose RPT guidelines that the committee would then use to provide recommendations to the Executive Director on appointment with tenure, reappointment, promotion, and tenure.

 2.7.
 Closed Nature of Meetings.
 Consistent with the School Review Committee’s role in discussing personnel issues, the Committee’s meetings are not open to the public.